webix-hub/docs/data/desktop/pdfviewer.md

 ####prevPage()

-renders the page previous to the viewed one
+renders the page that preceeds the viewed one

 ~~~js
 $$("pdfviewer").prevPage();